inbox

 In addition to your technical knowledge, you’ll be judged on your listening, writing, and basic communication skills.
 If your hard skills will get you an interview, most probably it is your soft skills that will get you the job and help you to succeed in the job.

-Skills Upgrading for Biotechnology Jobs in Canada
+Language Training for Biotechnology Careers in Canada

 You may have strong technical skills, but often that is not enough to get a job or maintain it afterward.
-You may need more training or skills upgrading, especially with regards to your communication skills and team dynamics.
+You may need more training or skills upgrading, especially with regard to your communication skills and team dynamics.

-Having strong skills in one or both of Canada’s official languages – English or French – is extremely important for your future in Canada.
+Having strong skills in one or both of Canada’s official languages – English or French – is important for your future in Canada.
 Whether you choose to focus on learning or improving English, which is the working language in the sector, or French, which is the country’s other official language, will depend on which of the two languages most people speak in the area where you intend to live.

 You may be eligible for Language Instruction for Newcomers to Canada (LINC) program.
-Otherwise, you can find other free or affordable classes in English as a Second Language (ESL) or French as a Second Language (FSL) classes through the school boards or settlement agencies.
+Otherwise, you can find other free or affordable classes in English as a Second Language (ESL) or French as a Second Language (FSL) classes through school boards or settlement agencies.

-There are even language courses to teach you professional terminology, such as job-specific language training and Occupation Specific Language Training (OSLT).
+There are even language courses to teach you professional terminologies, such as job-specific language training and Occupation Specific Language Training (OSLT).
 And, if you already speak English at a high level, learning French is a good option, as it may offer you better opportunities.

-Biotechnology Bridging Program
+Biotechnology Bridging Programs in Canada

 These programs can help you to “bridge” your international experience and training to Canadian workplaces.
 Many colleges, universities, and immigrant-serving agencies offer bridging programs.
 You may be eligible for one.
 Do some research to find a program that’s suitable for you.